-This will help to see the larger image and also make a well equipped to understand what kind of methodology suits for a particular business problem.
+This will help to see the larger image and also make one well equipped to understand what kind of methodology suits a particular business problem.

 For example, how market basket analysis is used for grouping products by retailers, how cluster analysis can be used for customer segmentation for a new product launch, how logistic regression can be used for the detection of fraud in the banking

 The last but not least would be – practice, practice and practice.
 One way to do it would be by participating in various competitions.

 Also, the discussion on the forums with like-minded data science enthusiasts can be helpful.